deepset-ai/haystack-home/content/blog/haystack-nividia-integration/index.md

 pip install nvidia-haystack
 ```
 Next, build an indexing pipeline.
 This example uses one of NVIDIA’s embedding models to turn
-documents into vectors, and adds them to the `document_store`-
+documents into vectors, and adds them to the `document_store`:

 ```python
 from haystack_integrations.components.generators.nvidia import NvidiaGenerator